yespiggy/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Deleting a startup

-1. Deleting a startup while all startups are being shown

-   1. Prerequisites: List all startups using the `list` command.
-Multiple startups in the list.

-   1. Test case: `delete 1`<br>
-      Expected: First startup is deleted from the list.
-Details of the deleted startup shown.

-   1. Test case: `delete 0`<br>
-      Expected: No startup is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

 ### Adding a startup

 1. Adding a startup with valid inputs.